beego/beego-doc/docs/en-US/developing/orm/orm.md

 // NewOrm will execute orm.BootStrap once which will verify the models' definitions.
 ```

-In most cases, you should try to reuse `Orm` instances, as they are designed to be stateless, with one database corresponding to one `Orm` instance
+In most cases, you should try to reuse `Orm` instances, as they are designed to be stateless, with one database corresponding to one `Orm` instance.

 But when using transactions, we return instances of `TxOrm`, which is itself stateful, with one transaction corresponding to one instance of `TxOrm`.
 When using `TxOrm`, any derived queries are within that transaction.